 I am excited to be doing a lot of festivals this summer with a west coast / west Canada tour this fall.
 Big highlights for my summer include Shambhala, Sonic Bloom, Global Eclipse, and Ozora Festival in Hungary.
 My new album, Formless Edge, is due out late May / early June.

-We’d like to thank Rab for taking the time to speak with us and hope you’ve found this interview interesting.
+We’d like to thank Rab for taking the time to speak with us about his successful career in music and hope you’ve found this interview interesting.
 Please comment below.